-An employer is not required to pay an employee during a CFRA leave except:
+An employer is not required to pay an employee during a CFRA leave OR NPLA LEAVE except:

 (1) An employee may elect to use or an employer may require an employee to use any accrued vacation time or other paid accrued time off (including undifferentiated paid time off (PTO)), that the employee is eligible to take during the otherwise unpaid portion of the CFRA leave.
 An employer does not have the right to require an employee to use accrued paid time off during an otherwise unpaid portion of a NPLA leave, although an employee may elect to do so.
 An employee may also elect to use, or an employer may require an employee to use, any accrued sick leave that the employee is eligible to take during the otherwise unpaid portion of a CFRA leave if the CFRA leave is for the employee's own serious health condition or any other reason if mutually agreed between the employer and the employee.
-If an employee is receiving a partial wage replacement benefit during the CFRA leave, such as vacation, paid time off, or sick time supplement the partial wage replacement benefit, unless otherwise prohibited by law.
+If an employee is receiving a partial wage replacement benefit during the CFRA leave OR NPLA LEAVE, the employer and employee may agree to have employer-provided paid leave, such as vacation, paid time off, or sick time supplement the partial wage replacement benefit, unless otherwise prohibited by law.

-(2) For leave for an employee's own serious health condition, the employee may also substitute leave taken pursuant to a short- or long-term disability leave plan, as determined by the terms and conditions of the employer's leave policy, during the otherwise unpaid portion of the CFRA leave.
+- (2) For leave for an employee's own serious health condition, the employee may also substitute leave taken pursuant to a short- or long-term disability leave plan, as determined by the terms and conditions of the employer's leave policy, during the otherwise unpaid portion of the CFRA leave.
 This paid disability leave runs concurrently with CFRA leave, and may continue longer than the CFRA leave if permitted by the disability leave plan.
-An employee receiving any form of disability payments is not on "unpaid leave" and, therefore, an employer may not require the employee to use paid time off, sick leave, or accrued vacation.

-(3) An employee receiving Paid Family Leave to care for the serious health condition of a family member or to bond with a new child is not on "unpaid leave," and, therefore, an employer may not require the employee to use paid time off, sick leave, or accrued vacation.

-(4) Only if the employee requests leave for what would be a CFRA-qualifying event may an employer require the employee to use any accrued vacation time or other paid accrued time off (including PTO) that the employee is eligible to take during the otherwise unpaid portion of the CFRA leave.
-If an employee uses paid leave under circumstances that do not qualify as CFRA leave, the leave will not count against the employee's CFRA leave entitlement.

-(A) If an employee requests to utilize accrued vacation time or other paid accrued time off without reference to a CFRA-qualifying purpose, an employer may not ask whether the employee is taking the time off for a CFRA-qualifying purpose.

-1. If the employer denies the employee's request and the employee then provides information that the requested time off is or may be for a CFRA-qualifying purpose, the employer may inquire further into the reasons for the absence.
-If the absence is CFRA-qualifying, then the rules in section 11092(b)(1) and (2), above, apply.

-(5) An employer and employee may negotiate for the employee's use of any additional paid or unpaid time off instead of using CFRA leave provided by this section.

-(c) Provision of Health Benefits.
+An employee receiving any form of disability payments is not on "unpaid leave" and, therefore, an employer may not require the employee to use paid time off, sick leave, or accrued vacation. - (3) An employee receiving Paid Family Leave to care for the serious health condition of a family member or to bond with a new child is not on "unpaid leave," and, therefore, an employer may not require the employee to use paid time off, sick leave, or accrued vacation. - (4) Only if the employee requests leave for what would be a CFRA-qualifying event may an employer require the employee to use any accrued vacation time or other paid accrued time off (including PTO) that the employee is eligible to take during the otherwise unpaid portion of the CFRA leave.
+If an employee uses paid leave under circumstances that do not qualify as CFRA leave, the leave will not count against the employee's CFRA leave entitlement. - (A) If an employee requests to utilize accrued vacation time or other paid accrued time off without reference to a CFRA-qualifying OR NPLA-QUALIFYING purpose, an employer may not ask whether the employee is taking the time off for a CFRA-qualifying OR NPLA-QUALIFYING purpose. - 1.
+If the employer denies the employee's request and the employee then provides information that the requested time off is or may be for a CFRA-qualifying OR NPLA-QUALIFYING purpose, the employer may inquire further into the reasons for the absence.
+If the absence is CFRA-qualifying OR NPLA-QUALIFYING, then the APPLICABLE rules in section 11092(b)(1) and (2), above, apply. - (5) An employer and employee may negotiate for the employee's use of any additional paid or unpaid time off instead of using CFRA leave OR NPLA LEAVE provided by this section. - (c) Provision of Health Benefits.